Category Archive: Research

 Strengths

 • Constructivist theories are more attentive to learners’ past experiences and cultural contexts than the other major learning theories discussed in this blog series.
-Because of that, they can provide solid theoretical footing to many diversity, equity, and inclusion focused research projects.
+Because of that, they can provide solid theoretical footing to many research projects focused on addressing disparities.

 • The zone of proximal development, internalization, and consideration of words as tools of thought are compelling concepts introduced by constructivist theories.